Narmada River: Ecology

 The Pachmarhi Biosphere Reserve covers part of three civil districts viz., Narmadapuram, Betul and Chhindwara of Madhya Pradesh.
 The total area is 4926.28 km2.
-It envelops three wildlife conservation units viz., Bori Sanctuary (518.00 km²), Satpura National Park (524.37 km2), and Pachmarhi Sanctuary (461.37 km2).
+It envelops three wildlife conservation units viz., Bori Sanctuary (518.00 km2), Satpura National Park (524.37 km2), and Pachmarhi Sanctuary (461.37 km2).
 Satpura National Park comprises the core zone and the remaining area of 4501.91 km2), surrounding the core zone serves as buffer zone.
 The area comprises 511 villages.
 The area exhibits variety of geological rock and soil formations.
 There is a wide spectrum of floral and faunal features that occupy the Satpura conservation area.
 It is one of the oldest forest reserves, which has an established tradition of scientific management of forests.
 It constitutes a large contiguous forest block that harbours a community of plant and animal species typical of the central highland region.

 Apart from the above national parks, there are also a number of natural preserves such as the Amarkantak, the Bagh Caves and the Bhedaghat.
 In compliance of the Environmental Action Plan for the Narmadasagar and Omkareswar HEPs, as per the recommendations of the Wildlife Institute of India three new protected areas may be created, which are, a) the Narmada National Park (496.70 km2), b) the Surmanya Sanctuary (126.67 km2) and c) Omkareshwar Sanctuary (119.96 km2) comprising a total area of 788.57 km2.

 Shoolpaneshwar Sanctuary in Gujarat, near the Sardar Sarovar dam site, previously called the Dumkal Sloth Bear Sanctuary (old sanctuary has been expanded four times) now covers an area of about 607 km2, comprises a major watershed feeding the Sardar Sarovar and Karjan reservoir (on the Karjan River, a tributary of Narmada in Gujarat).
 It is the habitat of mammals and a variety of birds, including eagles and hawks.

 Anthropological and archaeological sites

 The development of the Narmada river has led to the inundation of some archaeological and architectural sites.
 The Department of Archaeology, Museums and Archives, Government of Madhya Pradesh, undertook rescue excavations in response, and transplanted a number of temples.
 An attempt to comprehensively list and publish lost sites has been undertaken by Jürgen Neuss.
 Many Dinosaur fossils have been found in the Narmada valley.
-The first fossil was discovered in 1828 by William Sleeman.
+The first dinosaur fossil in India was discovered in 1828 by William Sleeman at Jabalpur.
 In 1982 fossil remains of Rajasaurus narmadensis, which lived in the Cretaceous Period, was discovered.